Zero-rated VAT: Everything you need to know

 • Any goods you give away or take from stock for your private use

-Pleo can help you keep track of your VAT
+Keep track of your VAT with Pleo

-Our automated invoice software keeps helps you retain all the evidence you need to pay VAT or show that you’ve accurately reversed it.
+Our automated invoice software helps you retain all the evidence you need to pay VAT or show that you’ve accurately reversed it.
 You can even integrate it with your accounting system of choice, from Sage to Quickbooks.

-Pretty cool?
-We think so too.
+Pretty cool, right?
+We think so, too.

 Try automating your invoices with Pleo today.